AdobeDocs/uxp-photoshop/src/pages/guides/uxp_guide/uxp-misc/manifest-v4/index.md

 `maximumSize` | `Object` | _Optional._ Valid only for `panel` entry points. <br/><br/> Object defining the preferred maximum size of the panel.
 This object is of the form `{width: number, height: number}` where each length is in pixel units.
 The host app may not guarantee the maximum width depending upon context.
 `preferredDockedSize` | `Object` | _Optional._ Valid only for `panel` entry points. <br/><br/> Object defining the preferred size of the panel when docked.
 This object is of the form `{width: number, height: number}` where each length is in pixel units.
 This setting is a preference, and may not be honored.
 `preferredFloatingSize` | `Object` | _Optional._ Valid only for `panel` entry points. <br/><br/> Object defining the preferred size of the panel when floating.
 This object is of the form `{width: number, height: number}` where each length is in pixel units.
 This setting is a preference, and may not be honored.
+`icons` | `array<object>` | Icons for your panel.
+Each panel in a plugin requires its own set of icon set, which is shown in the toolbars when minimized, and has no additional treatment supplied.
+A panel icon is 23x23 (46x46) in size, and can be transparent.
+These are different from the icons in the main plugin.
+They are optional during development, but *must* be present in the manifest and the project if the plugin is submitted to the Plugin Marketplace via the Developer Console.

 ### Keyboard shortcuts
 > Shortcuts are not yet available for plugins.